openhab/openhab-docs/configuration/items.md

 Items can be Strings, Numbers, Switches or one of a few other basic [Item types](#type).
 A programmer can compare Item types with base variable data types of a programming language.

-A unique feature of openHAB Items is the immediate option to connect them to the outside world via [Bindings](#binding).
+A unique feature of openHAB Items is the ability to connect them to the outside world via [Bindings](#binding).
-An Item does not simply hold a certain information (e.g., `OFF`, 3.141 or "No Error"), the information is synchronized with the real world in both ways.
+An Item does not simply store information that is set by software (e.g., `OFF`, 3.141 or "No Error"); the information stored by an Item may also be set by actions that take place in your home.

 But let's not get ahead of ourselves.
-The rest of this page contains all details regarding Items and is structured as follows:
+The rest of this page contains details regarding Items and is structured as follows:

 {::options toc_levels="2..4"/}